 Imagine a day with no clocks, no schedule and absolutely no work at all!
 A day that encourages you to relax, to explore and do whatever you want, but without compromising the comfort of your home.
-Isolated abodes in woods are the modern ways to get closer to nature while revitalizing yourself in a place where time stands still.
+Isolated forest homes the in woods are modern ways to get closer to nature while revitalizing yourself in a place where time stands still.

 We have hand-picked 15 gorgeous forest homes that offer tranquility and serenity of wilderness to nurture your soul.
 From contemporary family homes and holiday destinations to weekend getaways; these are some of the most beautiful homes in the forest that’ll take your breath away.